arkatvijay0/FUTURE_DS_01/notebooks/README.md

+# Jupyter Notebook

-This folder contains Jupyter Notebook (.ipynb) files.
+This folder contains the complete notebook used for data cleaning, analysis, and visualization.

+The notebook demonstrates the complete data analytics workflow from raw data to insights.